Meditation for Modern Minds

 Meditation and Essential skills: Grounding

-Grounding: Where hear this term used a lot.
+Grounding: We hear this term used a lot.
 Bringing attention back to the physical body or sensation, to feel our senses.
 Why does it matter?
 Have you ever felt light and floaty after a yoga class, spaced out?
 Difficulty in locating or orientating yourself afterwards, forgetful, walked off leaving your things behind?
 Chances are you were ungrounded.
 This undoes the work that the practice does and discharges the energy produced.
-Its important to recognize this, if you want to progress further.
-Ensure you spend time externalizing fully by tapping the body, taking child's pose for a few minutes, drinking some water and connecting back to your senses.
+It's important to recognise this, if you want to progress further.
+Ensure you spend time externalising fully by tapping the body, taking child's pose for a few minutes, drinking some water and connecting back to your senses.

 Bringing attention back fully into the body helps with integration of the practice benefits.
 When the benefits of our practice are expressed through the senses, at the level of actions and behaviour (initially with effort, then naturally) then we can know that the practice effects have been grounded.
 There is a depth that builds with the practice and a maturity with it as our inner compass is strengthened.